 - References – Your references include individuals (referees) that can vouch for your skills and experience.
 This should be provided on request; however, some organizations wouldn’t mind seeing it at first sight.
 You have simply reduced their task by minus one.
 The company you are applying to may contact these referees to find out more about you and your previous work.
 You should also talk to the referees you wish to list before adding their information to your CV.
 It is best to confirm that they still have the same number and e-mail address.
 Ensure they remember who you are and are okay with your decision to list them.
 Write down their full names and contact information in your CV.

 By maximizing the points highlighted, your well-structured Standard Curriculum Vitae (CV) should certainly get you your desired job in no time.
 Hey, don’t forget to keep it impressively succinct and make sure there are no spelling or grammatical errors.
 A good print material too sells well!

-We help Fresh Graduate to write CV, review CV and improve their CV for Just N5,000.
+We help Fresh Graduate to write CV, review CV and improve their CV.

 Latest posts by DayoHub (see all)

 - What exactly is the Solution to the Poor Tertiary Education in Nigeria?
 New Schools or Refurbishing of Old ones? - May 17, 2017

 - The Challenge of the Average Nigerian Undergraduate and How it can be Solved - May 17, 2017